 3. Blog about it on your blog.
 Why not let as many friends who love Greek-Cypriot recipes know about the book’s giveaway and what you like about the book.

 4. Last, leave a comment here on the post to let me know what you did.
 Your comment also counts as one entry.

 Every separate post you make counts as an entry for the book, so share it a ton!

 I will pick 2 winners at random, on Friday the 16th of December.
 Make sure to check back here to see if you won!

 Kopiaste and Kali Orexi,

-Tags: butternut squash, cookbook, e-cookbook, Giveaway, How to roast butternut squash, how to roast pumpkin, how to roast pumpkin seeds, Mint Cinnamon & Blossom Water Flavours of Cyprus Kopiaste!, pies, Pumpkin, Spices, Tarts
+Tags: American recipes, butternut squash, cookbook, e-cookbook, Giveaway, How to roast butternut squash, how to roast pumpkin, how to roast pumpkin seeds, Mint Cinnamon & Blossom Water Flavours of Cyprus Kopiaste!, pies, Pumpkin, Spices, Tarts